-Studying at IOB is a full-time activity.
-In all fairness: most international students find it hard to combine a full-time study programme with a job.
+Studying at IOB is a full-time activity, and most international students find it hard to combine a full-time study programme with a job.
 However, working during the holidays or on the weekends may be feasible after a while.
-Basic knowledge of Dutch is often required though.
+Basic knowledge of Dutch is often required for most jobs.